atelierbram/houtje-touwtje/README.md

 ```

 ### Deployment
-You will end up in this setup with a mirrored site; one static html site in you’re `“houtje-touwtje”-root`-folder, one dynamic php site in the `php`-folder.
+You will end up in this setup with a mirrored site; one static html site in your `“houtje-touwtje”-root`-folder, one dynamic php site in the `php`-folder.
 Presumably the static-files are the ones that going to be uploaded to the remote server.
 (Or with git-hub.com/gh-pages “pushed to origin”).

 ### Final Thoughts
 When just wanting to regenerate one page, an alternative way to do that in the terminal besides `curl`, is with `PHP CLI`: